-While the HVS reacts more strongly to luminance than color, ignoring chromaticity entirely (\eg by computing the error image $\ErrorImage$ from the per-pixel luminance) can have a negative effect on the distribution of color noise in the image.
-To mitigate this, one can penalize each color channel $c \in C$ separately:
+While the HVS reacts more strongly to luminance than color, ignoring chromaticity entirely (\eg by computing the error image $\ErrorImage$ from per-pixel luminances) can have a negative effect on the distribution of color noise in the image.
+To that end, we can penalize the perceptual error of each color channel $c \in C$ separately:

 where $\lambda_c$ is a per-channel weight.
-In our experiments, we use an RGB space $C = \{\mathrm{r}, \mathrm{g}, \mathrm{b}\}$, set $\lambda_c = 1$, and use the same kernel $\Kernel_c = \Kernel$ for every channel.
-The improvement in color noise over using a grayscale perceptual error can be seen in \cref{fig:psf-comparisons}d.
-Depending on the color space used, the per-channel kernels may differ (\eg YCbCr)~\cite{Sullivan1991}.
+In our experiments, we use an RGB space $C = \{\mathrm{r}, \mathrm{g}, \mathrm{b}\}$, set $\lambda_c = 1$, and use the same kernel $\Kernel_c = \Kernel$ for every channel. \Cref{fig:Extensions}d shows the improvement in color noise over using greyscale perceptual error.
+Depending on the color space, the per-channel kernels may differ (\eg YCbCr)~\citep{Sullivan1991}.

-As an alternative, one could optimize the channels separately and assemble the results into a color image.
-In a \vertical setting, such decoupling of channels from input estimates corresponds to extending the optimization search space from a size of $\ImageCount$ to $\ImageCount^{|C|}$.
+As an alternative, one could decouple the channels from the input estimates and optimize each channel separately, assembling the results into a color image.
+In a \vertical setting, this decoupling extends the optimization search space size from $\ImageCount$ to $\ImageCount^{|C|}$.